JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-22-invited-to-private-event.md

 We didn’t know what to expect from the party, only imagining that it might involve booze, music and good company, so you can imagine our amusement when we turned the corner to discover the event was actually a children’s birthday party, complete with balloons, excitable kids and silly string!
 Srey tried to teach us to say ‘Happy Birthday’ in Khmer, but our western tongues were finding pronunciation tricky and eventually she thought it best we stuck to English.
 We were introduced to some of her family, including “the monsters” and a cousin, younger than us, who asked us to call her ‘Mom’.
 We felt truly welcomed.

 The only way the party seemed different to kids’ functions at home was the food.
 Here, children aren’t fussing around only eating bland or sugary foods.
 Instead, everyone eats together: spicy, chewy, even bitter (this “bitter flower” dish was a little too much for us, although the other food was delicious).
-Jonny even sampled some cow gut (photo below), which he was more apprehensive about eating than the rat!
+Jonny even sampled some cow gut, which he was more apprehensive about eating than the rat!
 Otherwise, the essence of the party remained the same: kids playing together whilst the adults shared stories over a beer.

 ![null](/img/b5fd9c46-c589-41ef-bd57-02a5e61a5106.jpeg)